Montandalar/foodblocks/README.md

 ## Configuration

+You can configure whether foodblocks will drop themselves directly, or 9 of the item that they were crafted out of.
+The default is to drop 9 of the item, similarly to melons or pumpkins in Mineclone.
+Regardless of the setting, the foodblocks will always drop themselves directly if the game is in creative mode.
+This applies to global creative mode only, not for players with the `creative` privilege.

-Since blueberries were introduced to minetest_game, but already existed in farming, this mod lets you decide what you want the blueberry blocks to drop: default blueberries, wild blueberries (from farming) or the type they were crafted from.
-See settingstypes.txt and the in-game configuration menu.
+Since blueberries were introduced to Minetest Game, but already existed in farming, this mod lets you decide what you want the blueberry blocks to drop: default blueberries, wild blueberries (from farming) or the type they were crafted from.

+See settingstypes.txt and the in-game configuration menu for more information.

 ## API